 We received a high number of excellent applications for pupillage this year and we have now shortlisted for interview.
-If you have not heard from us then unfortunately you have not been shortlisted.
-We are unable to provide individual feedback if you have been unsuccessful in obtaining interview.
+If you have not heard from us then unfortunately you have not been shortlisted; we regret that are unable to provide individual feedback if you have been unsuccessful in obtaining interview.
 Future pupillage vacancies will be advertised here.

-Chambers prides itself on its multi-disciplinary character, ensuring the best representation for our clients by benefiting from expertise within and across practice areas.
+Chambers prides itself on its multi-disciplinary character, ensuring the best representation for our clients who benefit from expertise within and across practice areas.

 We are committed to the Equality and Diversity Code for the Bar.
 Chambers is committed to recruiting pupils on an equal opportunities basis and so can only accept applications for pupillage (including from those with exemptions) through this route.

 A grant of £15,000 will be awarded, made up of £7,500 in the first six and £7,500 guaranteed earnings in the second six.
 Travel outside London is reimbursed by chambers.
 Pupils do not pay rent or commission on their earnings.